Loading...

 Long requests

-We highly encourage you use the streaming Messages API for longer running requests.
+Consider using the streaming Messages API for longer running requests.

-We do not recommend setting a large MaxTokens value without using streaming as some networks may drop idle connections after a certain period of time, which can cause the request to fail or timeout without receiving a response from Anthropic.
+Avoid setting a large MaxTokens value without using streaming as some networks may drop idle connections after a certain period of time, which can cause the request to fail or timeout without receiving a response from Anthropic.

 This SDK will also return an error if a non-streaming request is expected to be above roughly 10 minutes long.
 Calling .Messages.NewStreaming() or setting a custom timeout disables this error.